Begum Hazrat Mahal

 Begum Hazrat Mahal (c.
 1820 – 7 April 1879), also known as the Begum of Awadh, was the second wife of Nawab of Awadh Wajid Ali Shah, and the regent of Awadh in 1857–1858.
 She is known for the leading role she had in the rebellion against the British East India Company during the Indian Rebellion of 1857.

-After her husband had been exiled to Calcutta and the Indian Rebellion broke out, she made her son, Prince Birjis Qadr, the Wali (ruler) of Awadh, with herself as regent during his minority.
+After her husband was exiled to Calcutta and the Indian Rebellion broke out, she made her son, Prince Birjis Qadr, the Wali (ruler) of Awadh, with herself as regent during his minority.
 However, she was forced to abandon this role after a short reign.
 By way of Hallaur, she finally found asylum in Nepal, where she died in 1879.
 Her role in the rebellion has given her a heroine status in the post-colonial history of India.

 Biography

 Early life

 Begum Hazrat Mahal's name was Mohammadi Khanum, and she was born in 1820 at Faizabad, the former capital of Oudh State.
-She was sold by her parents and became a courtesan by profession.
-She entered the royal harem as a Khawasin after having been sold to Royal agents, where she was promoted to a pari, and was known as Mahek Pari.
+She was sold by her parents and became a tawaif by profession.
+She entered the royal harem as a Khawasin after having been sold to royal agents, where she was promoted to a pari.